tomnitschke/gristwidgets/autoaction/README.md

 doing.
 Obviously it’s easy to screw up your entire document with this.**

 To use this, insert a custom widget into your Grist page and set its URL to `https://tomnitschke.github.io/gristwidgets/autoaction`.
-You'll then have to map two columns:
+Then you can map the following columns:
 * Actions - "Any" type column that defines what actions to run.
 See below for details.
 * Enabled? - "Bool" type column that acts as a safety switch.
 If its value is not True, the widget won't do anything.
+* Delay (optional) - "Integer" type column that sets a delay (in milliseconds) after which to run the actions.
+The delay timer starts once the record gets selected.
+The default is 0.
+* Repetitions (optional) - "Integer" column defining how often to execute actions for the current record.
+Set to -1 to allow unlimited repetition.
+The default is 1.
+Note: Reloading the page resets the counter.
+* Repetition Interval (optional) - "Integer" column providing the interval (in milliseconds) at which actions are repeatedly run.
+Obviously, this has no effect if 'Repetitions' is set to 1.
+The default is 1000.
+* Run Backgrounded? - "Bool" type column indicating whether to allow action runs on records that aren't currently selected.
+When True, any records other than the current one may continue to have their actions run, but do note that in order for them to _start_ doing so, the user will have to select them at least once.
+The default value is False, so that actions are only ever run on the current record.

 ## How to define user actions
-You "Actions" column must return a _list of lists_.
+Your "Actions" column must return a _list of lists_.
 This means it must be a formula column set to the "Any" type, or it won't work.
 Here's what the format generally looks like:
 ```
 return [